 What cupcake liners did you use for this recipe?

 I used these black wave cupcake liners from Wilton.
-You will yields closer to 9 cupcakes with these liners.
+You will yield closer to 9 cupcakes with these liners.

 Can I use regular cupcake liners?